|SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK|

 Also on my want-to-see list...

-Summer: EDGE OF TOMORROW HOW TO TRAIN YOUR DRAGON 2 A MILLION WAYS TO DIE IN THE WEST JUPITER ASCENDING DAWN OF THE PLANET OF THE APES TRANSFORMERS: AGE OF EXTINCTION THE LEGEND OF HERCULES
+Summer: EDGE OF TOMORROW HOW TO TRAIN YOUR DRAGON 2 LUCY EARTH TO ECHO JUPITER ASCENDING DAWN OF THE PLANET OF THE APES TRANSFORMERS: AGE OF EXTINCTION

-No UK release date: BELLE BIG SUR CHARLIE COUNTRYMAN IN OUR NATURE JIMMY P. KNIGHTS OF BADASSDOM PARANOIA THE ROVER 3 DAYS TO KILL
+No UK release date: BELLE BIG SUR IN OUR NATURE JIMMY P. KNIGHTS OF BADASSDOM THE ROVER 3 DAYS TO KILL

 Release dates: British film release schedules are much more fluid than American ones, so please be patient as I try to keep up with UK distributors.
 I'm working to keep this list up-to-date as they keep trying to outfox me.
 I'm sure it's personal.